vividfax/vividfax.github.io/_posts/2020-08-23-github-and-heroku.md

 $ git push heroku heroku:master
 ```

-When I refactor or change the bot's source code I work on the master branch and merge the changes into the Heroku branch.
+Whenever I refactor or change the bot's source code I work on the master branch and then merge the changes into the Heroku branch.
 I first make my changes on the master branch, commit them, and push them to GitHub.
 I then switch into the heroku branch, merge in the changes, and push to Heroku.
-Then switch back into the master branch if you want to continue working on it.
+Then I switch back into the master branch if I want to continue working on it.

 ```
 $ git commit -am "Refactor"